rayngrowingsystems/RVS-A_custom_scripts/README.md

   }
 ]
 ```
-Respective functions in the python script file
+Respective functions in the Python script file:
 ```python
 def dropdown_values(setting, wavelengths):  # fills UI element with values
     if setting == "index_list":  # defines the UI elements this is applied to